notalentgeek/godot2prompt/README.md

 2. Make it extend `base_exporter.gd`
 3. Implement the `format_node_content(node_data)` method
 4. Update plugin.gd to use your new exporter

-To add support for additional node types or properties:

-1. Modify the `_extract_node_properties` method in `scene_processor.gd`
-2. Add conditionals for your specific node types
-3. Extract the relevant properties

 ## Contributing